 If you ever find yourself in the middle of a cannabis trademark lawsuit, these three presumptions will easily save you tens of thousands of dollars, and maybe more.Many attorneys will tell you it is impossible to register a cannabis trademark with the Federal U.S. Patent and Trademark Office (“USPTO”)—but they are only half right.
 The key to protecting cannabis trademarks at the federal level is present your trademarks to the USPTO in a way that they can approve it.
 The federal trademark examiners apply the law to the questions in front of them.
 Any reference to cannabis anywhere in the application will be rejected on the grounds that there is “no lawful use in commerce” since marijuana is still illegal under the Controlled Substances Act of 1970.
 Focusing your trademark applications on the legal activities your business does on the side will lend supplemental protection for the brand on related or similar products.
 This “circle the wagons” strategy won’t give you direct protection of the trademark as a cannabis brand, but it will give you protection over any uses of the trademark that are likely to confuse consumers, which could include a competing cannabis brand.

 At Gleam Law, our cannabis trademark lawyers have helped clients around the world successfully file and receive more than 100 cannabis trademark registrations at both the state and federal level.
 Those trademarks are company assets that could last forever and continue to grow in value.
-If you have any questions about cannabis trademark laws or would like to discuss trademark protection with one of our attorneys in Los Angeles, San Francisco, Portland or Seattle , please contact us for a free 30-minute consultation.
+If you have any questions about cannabis trademark laws or would like to discuss trademark protection with one of our attorneys in Los Angeles, San Francisco, Portland, Seattle, Denver, Phoenix, New York , Hoboken, and Raleigh Durham please contact us for a free 30-minute consultation.